'Very Valentine' Book Has Been Turned Into a Lifetime Movie

 When you read the book, you will readily see that Trigiani is very descriptive.
 Do not be surprised if you find yourself immersed in particular scenes because of her vivid descriptions.
 I found it interesting that she took about six pages to describe how she watered a tomato plant.
 At the time of the reading I must admit I didn't see the sense of that much detail, but as any avid reader knows, the pieces did eventually fall into place.
 And the watering of the tomato plant on the rooftop did have much to do with what happens later in the book.
 Therefore, that scene was quite necessary.
 A void would have existed had it not been in Very Valentine.

 Here are some "chunks of life" that captured my attention.
 Perhaps the same issues or other issues will do the same for you.

 Very Valentine opens with a wedding and the readers become part of that special occasion without even dressing up.
 We listen to Valentine's dialogue with her family and hear her personal thoughts.
 We can listen in on the conversations at the table and hear her talk to her brother as they dance since she has no date at the wedding.

-Within Very Valentine, there is a Thanksgiving dinner, a Christmas dinner, a birthday dinner, and many other dinners.
-In fact, Valentine's recent boyfriend, Roman is the owner a well-know restaurantsso meals are prevalent throughout the book.
+In Very Valentine, there is a Thanksgiving dinner, a Christmas dinner, a birthday dinner, and many other dinners.
+In fact, Valentine's recent boyfriend, Roman is the owner a well-known restaurant so meals are prevalent throughout the book.
 In fact, there are several of the recipes in the back of the book for people to try on their own.